billsix/cprogrammingbook/doc/02-Variables.rst

 in every case a letter ‘l’ is put in front of the normal format letter if a long is to be printed.
-That's not just there to get the right result printed: the behaviour of printf is undefined if the wrong format is given.
+That's not just there to get the right result printed: the behavior of printf is undefined if the wrong format is given.

 +------------------------+-----------------------------------------------------+